Mission Focused: How We Support Our Member CDFIs

-- We have awarded $1.2 million in AHEAD micro grants to our non-depository CDFI members for 35 economic development and pandemic-related relief and recovery initiatives.
-In 2021, our CDFI members are using AHEAD grants for programs aimed at supporting Latina entrepreneurs, providing vital housing and other services to Native American communities, faciliating tourism career development for people of color, and other programs and projects that benefit underserved communities.
+- We have awarded $1.6 million in AHEAD micro grants to our non-depository CDFI members for 45 economic development and pandemic-related relief and recovery initiatives.
+Our CDFI members have used AHEAD grants for programs aimed at supporting Latina entrepreneurs, providing vital housing and other services to Native American communities, facilitating tourism career development for people of color, and other programs and projects that benefit underserved communities.

-- We have also matched member charitable donations to organizations providing pandemic relief, up to $10,000 per member, and matching up to $25,000 per member for donations to wildfire and other disaster relief and resiliency efforts.
+- We have also matched member charitable donations to organizations providing pandemic relief, up to $10,000 per member, and matched up to $25,000 per member for donations to wildfire and other disaster relief and resiliency efforts.

 What our non-depository CDFI members say about FHLBank San Francisco membership

 “As a member of the Federal Home Loan Bank of San Francisco, we can now provide financing to underserved communities we weren’t able to support before.
 Access to Bank advances has allowed us to increase our loan amounts, expand our product offerings, and reduce the interest rates we charge our customers.”